 It is recommended to always determine the main mirror of the site: www or non-www.
 You can specify the main version using canonical tags, although 301 redirect is a better solution here.

 Sometimes it happens that the page is available in different extensions.
-For example, the address https://site.com/index.php returns the code 200 and is available to the user at the same time with https://site.com.
+For example, the address https://site.com/index.php returns 200 OK and is available to the user at the same time with the https://site.com.
 One of the solutions to the problem is using canonical.
 Although here, as in the previous case, 301 redirect is a more preferable way out of the situation.

 Things to remember